 The Bengali (Bangla) language has multiple DBT templates:

 Bangladesh has published a guide book on braille.
-The first template matches these translation rules.
-The next two give the preferred translation used in India.
-The difference between these two tables is just the braille math code.
-Bengali (Indian) - Basic with Nemeth uses Nemeth Code for technical notation while Bengali (Indian) - Basic uses UEB for technical notation.
+The first template matches the translation rules in that guide.
+The next two templates use the translation preferred in India.
+The difference between the latter two templates is their choice for the braille math code.
+Bengali (Indian) - Basic with Nemeth uses Nemeth Code for math and technical notation while Bengali (Indian) - Basic uses UEB for math/technical notation.

 Bengali is written in a script other than the Roman alphabet.
-This may result in problems when importing files into DBT.
-Your best option is to import files from Microsoft Word or Open Office that are written in a Unicode font.
-You can contact support at Duxbury Systems if you have a file which does not import properly into DBT.
-Please send the file which does not import (the original inkprint file), not a screen shot of DBT.
+This can occasionally cause problems when importing files to DBT.
+The best result is usually achieved by importing files from Microsoft Word or Open Office that are written in Unicode fonts.
+You can contact Duxbury Systems if you have file that does not import properly into DBT.
+Please send the original inkprint file with your request, not a screen shot of the DBT screen.